Maravilha (footballer)

-Marlisa Wahlbrink (born April 10, 1973, in Porto Alegre), also known as Maravilha, is a retired Brazilian football player and goalkeeper in the women's national team.
+Marlisa Wahlbrink (born April 10, 1973), also known as Maravilha, is a retired Brazilian football player and goalkeeper in the women's national team.
 She played and trained internationally for Grêmio Foot-Ball Porto Alegrense, and also, served as a two-time member of the Brazilian national team at the 2000 and 2004 Summer Olympics.

 In 1997 Wahlbrink was playing for São Paulo FC.